Harry Rauch

 Harry Ernest Rauch (November 9, 1925 – June 18, 1979) was an American mathematician, who worked on complex analysis and differential geometry.
 He was born in Trenton, New Jersey, and died in White Plains, New York.

 Rauch earned his PhD in 1948 from Princeton University under Salomon Bochner with thesis Generalizations of Some Classic Theorems to the Case of Functions of Several Variables.
 From 1949 to 1951 he was a visiting member of the Institute for Advanced Study.
-He was in the 1960s a professor at Yeshiva University and from the mid-1970s a professor at the City University of New York.
+He was in the 1960s a professor at Yeshiva University and from the mid-1970s a professor at the Graduate School of the City University of New York.
 His research was on differential geometry (especially geodesics on n-dimensional manifolds), Riemann surfaces, and theta functions.